SecretFoundation/docs/docs/cosmovisor.md

 /home/ubuntu/.secretd/cosmovisor/genesis/bin/secretd
 ```

 To relaunch your node, use `sudo systemctl start cosmovisor`.
-You should now see blocks executing in the logs (`journalctl -fu secret-node`).
+You should now see blocks executing in the logs (`journalctl -fu cosmovisor`).

 # Prepare a v1.3 node upgrade (Shockwave Alpha)